BishopFox/asminject/docs/examples-python-extract-and-decompile.md

 ```
 XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

 ```

 Open the binary.
 From the `Debug` menu, select `Go`.

 Wait for the target process to reach a state where all code of interest has been loaded.
 Then go to the `Debug` menu and choose `Break`.

-Run the following two commands in WinDbg to load symbols for the system libraries:
+Run the following two commands in WinDbg to load symbols for libraries:

 ```
 .symfix+ c:\symbols